questdb/kafka-questdb-connector/kafka-questdb-connector-samples/stocks/readme.md

 13. Don't forget to stop the containers when you're done.
 The project generates a lot of data and you could run out of disk space.

 ## Project Internals
-If you liked what you see and want to learn more about the internals of the project, read on.
-It's time do demistify the black box.
+If you like what you see and want to learn more about the internals of the project, read on.
+It's time do demystify the black box.
 We will discuss these components:
 1. Postgres and its schema
 2. Java stock price updater
 3. Debezium Postgres connector